cs10/fa25/syllabus.md

     -  [Discussion iClicker](https://join.iclicker.com/DSRE)
     -  [Lab iClicker](https://join.iclicker.com/TOXH)
 -->
 * **PrairieLearn**: This is the platform you will use to take exams (Quest, Midterm, and Postterm).
-Here is the link to [PrairieLearn](https://us.prairielearn.com/pl/course_instance/192475).
+We will manually add you the site later in the semester. <!--Here is the link to [PrairieLearn](https://us.prairielearn.com/pl/course_instance/192475).
 You will need to manually be added to the PrairieLearn.
-If you are not, please post a message on EdStem.
+If you are not, please post a message on EdStem.-->
 * **Snap!**: The programming language we will be using for more than half the semester.
 The website can be found here: [Snap!](https://snap.berkeley.edu/)
 * **Gradeview**: This is the website where you will be able to access your current grades in the class.
 You will need to sign-in using your UC Berkeley credentials on the [Gradeview](https://gradeview.eecs.berkeley.edu/login) website.